 The purpose of the survey is to estimate the abundance of Nephrops in Skagerrak and Kattegat.
 An underwater video technique is used and later the video footage is analysed in laboratory to estimate the Nephrops abundance in selected subareas.
 The subareas cover the main Nephrops fishing grounds in the Skagerrak and the Kattegat and station allocation follows a random design.
 Survey and data analysis is conducted in close cooperation with Sweden and coordinated by ICES WGNEPS since 2012.
-The Danish 2015 survey was conducted with R/V Havfisken in July/August.
-The survey area was extended into the western Skagerrak and the higher time demand for steaming resulted in a reduction of stations taken compared to previous years.
+The Danish 2016 survey was conducted with R/V Havfisken in May.
+Since the new Havfisken allows 24 h operation, the survey was completed in about half of the number of days than before.